 This offence is defined under section 267A of the Penal Code and is punishable by a maximum sentence of one year of imprisonment, a fine of up to S$5,000, or both.

 As the offence targets the disturbance of public peace, there does not need to be direct, tangible harm such as injury before an act of affray is found to be committed.

-This offence aims to prevent the disturbance of the public peace and to preserve the quality of life and security of people in the neighbourhood.
+This offence aims to prevent the disturbance of the public peace and to preserve the quality of life and security of people in the neighborhood.

 Previous Cases of Fighting in Singapore

-Disorderly Behaviour In Public; Such As Being Naked
+Disorderly Behavior In Public; Such As Being Naked

 While it is legal to be naked in your own home this privilege comes with a requirement.
 Under Section 27A of the Miscellaneous Offences (Public Order and Nuisance) Act, Chapter 184, a person cannot be naked in a private place while being exposed to public view.
 This law came into effect on Feb 27, 1996.
 If you are found guilty of this offence, you risk having to pay a fine not exceeding $2,000 or being sentenced to prison for a term not exceeding three months – or both.

 Furthermore, if you are committing this offence, a police officer has the right to enter your home without your authorization and use force, if necessary, to arrest you.